 When most people think ‘brand’ what comes to mind are things like creating your slogan, or making a logo, or brand colors.
 While those are important elements of your brand identity, they aren’t your actual brand.
 If they were, improving your employer brand would be as simple as popping a few logo stickers on your office furniture or handing out a few on-brand swag items.
 But that isn’t the case.

 Rather, brand isn’t anything tangible at all.
 Brand is made up of all the associations, feelings, stories, and memories people have about your company.
+Each brand needs to create logo design ideas and colors based on these associations.
 In the case of employer brand, it’s those associations that your employees—former, current, and future—have when they hear your name.

 Today’s employees are making their perceptions known, with company review site Glassdoor seeing 60 million monthly visitors and hosting 55 million reviews, salaries, and insights.
 Try as you might, you won’t be able to overpower your employees’ voices by projecting a different version of your brand.
 But that doesn’t mean building a strong employer brand is a lost cause.